 “I think she can come together with like-minded girls who don't judge her.
 She's with a bunch of people she's comfortable with.
 It's probably because they're all concentrating on ability.
 They're judging her on football.”

 Daisy feels that boys have opportunities that girls could benefit from in the same ways.
 When asked about it, she said, “I think there should be more clubs for girls.
 It's not fair how boys have plenty of opportunities and places to go and girls don't.”

 Daisy's team-mates awarded her the Players' Player of the Year trophy.
 She's really proud of it and she says it's her biggest achievement yet.
 It was a huge deal for her because the other players chose her.
 Her next goal is to be captain of the team.

 She expected she'd play for a few years but now it's turned into an important part of her life.

 Daisy's love of football has introduced her dad to women's football.
 He's been to matches which he admits he would never have gone to if it hadn't been for his daughters.
 He thinks the “female game is brilliant.
 It's a sport undiscovered.”

 Kenny and his wife take Daisy to her training and matches.
 Kenny loves watching his daughter play.
 With Dad on the side-lines cheering her on, Daisy gets the extra confidence boost that helps her succeed.
 In the summer they have little competitions with each other, like one-on-one matches.

 If it wasn't for football, Daisy says they'd still spend time together but it “wouldn't be as special.
 It's a connection between us because we're both passionate about football”.

-Follow the links below to find out more about Daisy, including what happened when she met her idol, Chelsea Ladies star Eni Aluko.
+Follow the links below to find out more about Daisy, including what happened when she met her idol, Chelsea FC Women star Eni Aluko.